hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

         return(DM)
     }

-With `lapply`, we can generate as many networks as we want.
+With `lapply`, we can generate as many adjacency matrices as we want.

     thresholds <- seq(5, 10, 0.1)
     lapply(thresholds, nt)